New Home in Sunset Park, Brooklyn

-This year marks 40 years since City Harvest helped start the food rescue movement in 1982 when a group of New Yorkers saw that New York City had an abundance of excess food, while so many of its residents were struggling to feed themselves and their families.
+This year marks 40 years since City Harvest helped start the food rescue movement when a group of New Yorkers saw that New York City had an abundance of excess food, while so many of its residents were struggling to feed themselves and their families.

 Throughout our 40-year history, City Harvest has stepped up to help feed our neighbors in need through some of our city’s most challenging times.
 With the partnership of our fellow New Yorkers, we have become one of the most effective and efficient food rescue organizations in the world, rescuing and delivering millions of pounds of nutritious food each year to help feed our neighbors.

-In Fall 2021, City Harvest will be moving our operations to Sunset Park, Brooklyn.
-Our food rescue and delivery hub is called the Cohen Community Food Rescue Center, in recognition of a $20 million leadership donation from the Steven & Alexandra Cohen Foundation.
-We are delighted to partner with three leading architecture firms, Ennead Architects, Rockwell Group, and Ware Malcomb, to create the vision for and renovate the historic building.
+In 2022, City Harvest moved to Sunset Park, Brooklyn.
+Our food rescue and delivery hub is called the Cohen Community Food Rescue Center, in recognition of a significant leadership donation from the Steven & Alexandra Cohen Foundation.
+We are delighted to have partnered with three leading architecture firms, Ennead Architects, Rockwell Group, and Ware Malcomb, to renovate the historic building.
 We have also incorporated works by several incredible New York City-based artists through the City Harvest Art Initiative.
-We are excited to join the Sunset Park community thrilled with the possibilities our new home will bring, enabling us to continue our food rescue work to help feed the many New Yorkers who were depending on us before COVID-19, and the many more who are turning to us now.
+We are excited to be part of the dynamic Sunset Park community and thrilled with the possibilities our new home brings to help feed the many New Yorkers who are depending on us today and in the decades to come.

 Read more in our press release.